We’re open from Tuesday 13 April – pre-booking is essential. For everything you need to know before you visit click here.

 - Devon Heritage Centre at Sowton, Exeter

-– Plymouth and West Devon Record Office at Plymouth (run by Plymouth Council)
+– Plymouth Archives, The Box (run by Plymouth Council)

 As each holds collections relating to its own geographical area, it is important to check before making a visit where the records you wish to see are held.
 The following information will help you decide which of these three best suits your own research needs.
 If you have any further queries about the location of a particular collection, please contact Devon Archives and Local Studies by email, email@example.com or by telephone, 01392 888700.